Lev Menand smiling

 Legislation

-Lev Menand is an associate professor of law at Columbia Law School where he teaches financial institutions and administrative law.
-He has written extensively on money and banking, including a book, The Fed Unbound: Central Banking in a Time of Crisis.
-Along with Morgan Ricks, Ganesh Sitaraman, and Shelley Welton, Menand recently published a new textbook on the law of Networks, Platforms, and Utilities—the first in the field in over twenty years.
-In 2018, along with Morgan Ricks and John Crawford, Menand proposed that Congress authorize the Fed to offer a public option for bank accounts.
-The proposal has been endorsed by The New York Times Editorial Board, and legislation to implement it has been introduced in Congress.
+Lev Menand is an associate professor of law at Columbia Law School where he directs the Project on Public Economic Law.
+Menand teaches financial institutions and administrative law and has written extensively on both subjects, including a book on the Federal Reserve, The Fed Unbound: Central Banking in a Time of Crisis.
+In 2022, Menand, along with three co-authors, released a new casebook on the law of Networks, Platforms, and Utilities—the first in the field in over twenty years.

-Menand served on the Biden-Harris Transition Team in 2020, as senior adviser to the deputy secretary of the Treasury from 2015 to 2016, and as senior adviser to the assistant secretary for Financial Institutions from 2014 to 2015.
+Prior to joining the faculty, Menand served as senior adviser to the deputy secretary of the Treasury and as senior adviser to the assistant secretary for Financial Institutions.
 Menand was previously an economist at the Federal Reserve Bank of New York in the Supervision Group, where he was part of the Governance and Culture Reform initiative, and in its Research and Statistics Group, where he helped to develop econometric models for the Federal Reserve System’s first Comprehensive Capital Assessment and Review.
 While at the New York Fed, Menand was seconded to the Financial Stability Oversight Council, where he helped to prepare the council’s first financial stability report.